dl4genaudio/dl4genaudio.github.io/intro/index.md

 <img src="../assets/frequency-domain.png" alt="drawing" width="400"/>

 * Figure 1.2 shows a spectrogram.
-What is the relationship between a spectrogram and the DFT?
+What is the relationship between a spectrogram and the DFT? (and what about the FFT?)

 * Stop and think: does the DFT create or solve issues associated with the dimensionality of digital audio?